Player01Sid/Radiology-Pathology-Analyser/README.md

 # Radiology-Pathology-Analyser

 Description: Implemented trained AI model, and integrated it to web page using **Python**.
-Where, user can upload MRI scan of brain inorder to predict using AI model that whether it is affected by Brain Tumour or not.
+Where, user can upload MRI scan of brain inorder to predict using AI model that whether it is affected by Brain Tumor or not.

 ----